juggah/vwan-s2s-bw-max/blogpost.md

 ]
 ```

-> **&#9432;**
+> [!NOTE]
- From Azure side, as long as same address ranges are advertised from both the tunnels, the traffic distribution uses ECMP and each TCP or UDP flow will follow the same tunnel or path.
+>  From Azure side, as long as same address ranges are advertised from both the tunnels, the traffic distribution uses ECMP and each TCP or UDP flow will follow the same tunnel or path.

-You must also configure ECMP for your On Premises depending upon your device vendor so you can distribute traffic equally.
+> [!Caution] > You must also configure ECMP (L3/4 Loadsharing)  for your on premises devices.
+This is important otherwise the connection will be useless.

-### Test
+### Bandwidth Test in the Lab

 I test the throughput with the help of one Virtual Machine in each Region.
 As a testing tool I use the free NTTTCP by Microsoft. <a href="https://iperf.fr/iperf-download.php">iPerf3</a> is as well suitable for these bandwidth tests.